phax/ph-math/README.md

-ph-graph
+ph-math
 ========

-Java library with some graph implementations
+Java library with some basic math implementations

+  * Graphs - directed and undirected
+  * Matrix implementations